 - Sweet chocolate ganache: use half milk chocolate instead of all semisweet.
 It will just be as smooth and wonderful but that bittersweet edge will not be there.
 It's the one we use for my favorite cake ever, the hot chocolate bourbon cake.

-- Sift the cocoa powder: this is important because it usually has clumps that will not dissolve during baking.
+- Sift the cocoa powder and baking soda: this is important because they can clump during storage and will not dissolve during baking.

-- Flavoring: I use orange zest, quite a lot, because I believe it's the most natural and best way of achieving a good orange flavor.
+- Flavoring: I use orange zest quite a lot as I believe it's the most natural and best way of achieving a good orange flavor.
 But you can use pure orange extract if fresh oranges are not available.
-It wouldn't be my first choice but I wouldn't not make this cake due to a lack of fresh fruit.
+It wouldn't be my first choice, but it works if you don't have fresh fruit available.

 Related recipes you might like: